Pages

 Just one thing to note here with this casserole.
 A lot of people mix all of the ingredients together, others put the tater tots on the bottom and pour the mixture on top of them.
 Well, in my little ole humble opinion, you want those tater tots to be crispy on top, really you do!
 This ain't hash brown casserole y'all, although that is an excellent variation.

-For more of my favorite casseroles and bakes, visit my page on Pinterest!
+For more of my favorite casseroles and bakes, check out the collection on my page on Pinterest!

 Unable to view the printable below with your device?
-Click here.
+Click here for a backup printable.

 Posted by on May 9, 2011